Howard Fergus

-Fergus has written and edited more than 14 books, including several works on Montserratian history and society.
-His scholarly works have been published in a number of international journals and he is also an established poet.
+Fergus wrote and edited more than 14 books, including several works on Montserratian history and society.
+His scholarly works were published in a number of international journals and he was also an established poet.

 Fergus was the winner of The Caribbean Writer Poetry Prize in 1992, and of the David Hough Literary Prize for an author residing in the Caribbean in 2002.

-Life
+Life and career

 Fergus served as the Speaker of the Legislative Council of Montserrat from 1975 to 2001, one of the longest terms for a presiding officer in the Commonwealth of Nations.
-He has subsequently returned to the post as acting speaker on several occasions, as well as periodically serving as deputy Governor of Montserrat and acting governor when the role is vacant.
-He has served on several committees related to constitutional and electoral matters.
+He subsequently returned to the post as acting speaker on several occasions, as well as periodically serving as deputy Governor of Montserrat and acting governor when the role was vacant.
+He also served on several committees related to constitutional and electoral matters.

-Fergus's most important work is the book Montserrat: History of a Caribbean Colony published in 1994 by The Macmillan Press, London, ISBN 978-0-333-61217-0.
-This historical account is supported by copious references to primary sources, and contains chapters on settlement, sugar, slavery, emancipation, cotton, limes and The Montserrat Company, politics, education, and arts and culture.
+Fergus's most important work was the book Montserrat: History of a Caribbean Colony published in 1994 by The Macmillan Press, London, ISBN 978-0-333-61217-0.
+This historical account was supported by copious references to primary sources, and contains chapters on settlement, sugar, slavery, emancipation, cotton, limes and The Montserrat Company, politics, education, and arts and culture.

 Teresina Bodkin was identified as a prospective speaker in 2009.
-She supported in getting ready for this role by six months of training by Fergus.
+She was supported in getting ready for this role by six months of training by Fergus.
 During that time Fergus returned to his former role replacing the previous speaker, Joseph Meade.
 On 6 April 2010, Bodkin was selected as the first female Speaker of the island's Legislative Council.
 Bodkin served until September 2014.

-He wrote the words for the national song of Montserrat, "Motherland", with the music composed and arranged by Dr George Irish.
+Fergus wrote the words for the national song of Montserrat, "Motherland", with the music composed and arranged by George Irish.

+Fergus died on 23 March 2023, at the age of 85.

 Honours

-Fergus was made an Officer of the Order of the British Empire in 1979 for services to education and the community in Montserrat, and was upgraded to Commander of the Order (CBE) in 1995.
-In the 2001 Birthday Honours, he was knighted as a Knight Commander of the Order (KBE).
+Fergus was made an Officer of the Order of the British Empire (OBE) in the 1979 Birthday Honours "for services to education and the community in Montserrat", and was upgraded to Commander of the same Order (CBE) in the 1995 New Year Honours.
+In the 2001 Birthday Honours, he was knighted as a Knight Commander of the Order of the British Empire (KBE).
 Fergus received the Order of Excellence from the Government of Montserrat in 2014.